kii-dev-jenkins/KiiCloudStorageAPIDemo/readme.md

 - Update the Sample app with your own application ID and application key at com.kii.demo.cloudstorage.api.AppInfo class.

-- The SDK javadoc is not automtatic visible in your eclipse project, you need to attach the JavaDoc(lcoated in folder doc) to the Kii Cloud SDK jar file(located in folder lib).
+- The SDK javadoc is not automtatic visible in your eclipse project, you need to attach the JavaDoc([doc folder](https://github.com/kii-dev-jenkins/KiiCloudStorageAPIDemo/tree/master/doc)) to the Kii Cloud SDK jar file ([lib folder](https://github.com/kii-dev-jenkins/KiiCloudStorageAPIDemo/tree/master/libs)).

 - [Java API documenatation](http://static.kii.com/devportal/production/docs/storage/)